 Mood bar.
 Tamed pets have moods too.
 Play, feed and cuddle to keep it happy!

 Energy bar.
 Energy determines how well fed a pet is.
-Right click food like Nutri bars in your inventory to give it to your pet using the “Feed pet” option.
 How well fed a pet is will affect its mood.
 Letting the pet starve will eventually make it grumpy.

 Focus.
 The focus value will determine how much of your tricks will be gained in experience, affection and mood.
 Focus will regain over time but much slower if in inventory.
 If you push your pet too hard the benefit will be lower.

 When the pet gains experience and the XP bar reaches 100% it will earn a new level.
-Reaching a new level could mean that a new trick or other abilities becomes unlocked.
+Reaching a new level could mean that a new trick or other ability gets unlocked.
 The effort needed to level up different pets differs as do the features that are unlocked.

-To tell the pet to do a trick, bring up the context menu on the pet or press the portrait on the Pet Dashboard UI.
-The currently available tricks are found under the “Tricks” submenu.
+To tell the pet to do a trick, press the portrait on the Pet Dashboard UI.
+The unlocked tricks for the pet are found under the “Tricks” submenu.

 Tricks will both give your avatar skills and affect the pets experience, affection and mood values.
 Performing tricks will also consume some energy.
 Pets will not be able to perform tricks when its mood is “sad”.